 FUNDING AREAS: Public schools, youth, college institutions, children and families, people with disabilities, senior citizens, community development

-PROFILE: The Chase Foundation was established by Mack and Marilyn Chase in 2006 to support the community of Artesia and nonprofits in Southeastern New Mexico.
-The couple earned their fortune in the oil and gas industry, and the town of Artesia holds a special place in their hearts.
+PROFILE: Established in 2006, the Chase Foundation is the foundation of Mack and Marilyn Chase.
+The couple supports the community of Artesia and nonprofits in Southeastern New Mexico.
+They earned their fortune in the oil and gas industry, and the town of Artesia holds a special place in their hearts.
 Mack Chase started Mack Chase, Inc. in 1968, Mack Energy in 1992, and Arrowhead Pipe & Supply Company in 2001.
 Topics of interest for this funder include public schools, youth, college institutions, children and families, people with disabilities, senior citizens, and community development.

 However, the primary focuses that Chase is interested in are pre-school through 12th grade education, college education programs, substance abuse programs, domestic violence programs, community enhancement programs, charity infrastructure, youth initiative programs, and emergency and critical human services.
 This foundation typically gives priority to projects that involve joint efforts of multiple agencies and wide community support.
-These are the things that Chase does not fund: loans to individuals, interests or programs detrimental to the oil and gas industry, operational expenses of established programs, non-charitable organizations through IRS determination, international organizations, political or lobbying activities, ticketed events, outside geographic area and projects that do not have sustainability for a five-year period.
+These are the things that Chase does not fund: loans to individuals, interests or programs detrimental to the oil and gas industry, operational expenses of established programs, non-charitable organizations through IRS determination, international organizations, political or lobbying activities, ticketed events, causes outside the specified geographic area, and projects that do not have sustainability for a five-year period.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)